Keith Milow

-Keith Milow (born 29 December 1945 in London) is a British artist.
+Keith Milow (born 29 December 1945) is a British artist.
 He grew up in Baldock, Hertfordshire, and lived in New York City (1980–2002) and Amsterdam (2002–2014), now lives in London.
 He is an abstract sculptor, painter and printmaker.
 His work has been characterised as architectural, monumental, procedural, enigmatic and poetical.

 Biography

 Keith Milow was educated at The Knights Templar School in Baldock, Camberwell School of Art, 1962–1967, and Royal College of Art, 1967–1968.
 In 1970 he received a Gregory Fellowship from Leeds University, which was followed in 1972 by a Harkness Fellowship to the USA.

 During the 1970s, Milow was considered part of the British artistic avant-garde along with artists such as Richard Long, Gilbert & George, Michael Craig-Martin, Mark Lancaster, Tim Head, Nicholas Pope, John Walker, David Tremlett, Barry Flanagan, Art & Language and Derek Jarman.
 According to art historian Jo Melvin, Milow "helped to shape and define a critical period of new and experimental art practices in Britain when the distinctions between painting and sculpture and equally importantly between figuration and abstract collapsed".

 Throughout his career Keith Milow has been pre-occupied with the form of the Latin cross which resulted in several hundred cross sculptures as well as drawings.
 During the 1990s, he produced series of disc-shaped sculptures ('tondi') that pay tribute to what he considered the great artists of the 20th century.
 Paintings from this period frequently contain names from this personal canon of modern art.
 Some of his painting and drawing demonstrate a mathematical precision that has the appearance of being computer-generated.
 Often his work is the result of a direct response to other artists' oeuvres, notably the Dutch painter Piet Mondrian.
 In the words of Jo Melvin: "Milow's work is infused in the history of painting, the subject of painting and its meaning.
 Something else slips through in the game of chance.
 It is a piece of magic – the combination of mystery with structure, order and process".

 Awards included the Calouste Gulbenkian Foundation Award (1976), the Arts Council of Great Britain Major Award (1979), the Edward Albee Foundation Award (1983) and the Pollock-Krasner Foundation Award (2017).
 In 2015, he was nominated for the Charles Wollaston Award of the Royal Academy Summer Exhibition and in 2017 for the Daiwa Foundation Art Prize.